Darwin Initiative Fund, $540,000

 Merak Village in Bhutan, Pic by J. Millar

-The project will run for 3 years and focus on addressing severe land degradation, red panda habitat loss and herder wellbeing in the winter rangelands of Sakteng Wildlife Sanctuary (SWS) in remote eastern Bhutan (2,500 to 3,500m).
+The project has run for 3 years and is focussed on addressing severe land degradation, red panda habitat loss and herder wellbeing in the winter rangelands of Sakteng Wildlife Sanctuary (SWS) in remote eastern Bhutan (2,500 to 3,500m).
 Over-exploitation of resources and climate change are the main drivers of pasture decline, land erosion and forest fragmentation.
 SWS is rich in biodiversity and home to the globally threatened red panda.
 However, little is known about red panda status or habitat threats in this remote part of Bhutan.

 Project activities include fencing off several large gullies, planting native vegetation, monitoring habitat change, recording red panda populations, pasture trials, livestock management, biogas trials, vegetable production and women's enterprises.
-Group management and capacity building will build the foundation for herders to drive the process using lessons learnt from the landcare approach in Australia.
+Group management and capacity building builds the foundation for herders to drive the process using lessons learnt from the landcare approach in Australia.

 Brokpa herder wearing traditional deer fur clothing Pic J. Millar